• Skip to primary navigation

 Miss Mustard Seed Milk Paint

 Miss Mustard’s Seed Milk Paint allows for a lot of creativity with furniture painting.
-For those who are more whimsical in their furniture pieces and love the distressed chippy look, Miss Mustard’s Seed Milk Paint will give you a vintage, time-worn feel.
+When comparing milk paint vs regular paint, milk paint is better for achieving a distressed chippy look, for that vintage, time-worn feel.

 Adhesion and Prep Work for Miss Mustard Seed’s Milk Paint

-As I mention in the video, Miss Mustard Seed’s milk paint actually comes in a powdered form.
+As I mention in the video, painting with milk paint is a little different because it actually comes in a powder form.
 You mix the powder to a smooth consistency with water.
-If you want a more traditional, consistent look, you want to add Miss Mustard Seed’s Bonding Agent to your powder and water mixture as the bonding agent helps the milk paint to adhere to surfaces.
+If you want a more traditional, thick consistency, you want to add Miss Mustard Seed’s Bonding Agent to your powder and water mixture as the bonding agent helps the milk paint to adhere to surfaces.

-Milk paint can be difficult to mix to find the right consistency.
+Milk-based paint can be difficult to mix to find the right consistency.
 For that reason, if you are mixing a large amount of milk paint, it is best to use a blender just for milk paint.
-Also, you have to be careful to mix enough paint so you don’t run out for your project.
+Also, you have to be careful to mix enough paint in liquid form so you don’t run out for your project.

-For best results, I recommend a light sanding on all furniture pieces.
+For best results when refinishing furniture with milk paint, I recommend a light sanding on all furniture pieces.
 By sanding you are only roughing up the surface, not removing the paint.
 Here is a guide on sanding: How to Sand Furniture in 5 Minutes

 If you are mixing in the bonding agent, you don’t need a primer.